stroiman/fspec/Readme.markdown

    data that may or may not have been initialized.
  * Better error messages when context/meta data does not exist, or is of incorrect type.
+ * One liner examples

-Ideas for future improvements (prioritized list)
+Ideas for future improvements

- * Better support for batch building examples.
- * One liner verifications using expressions (I want this)
  * Context data and meta data keys can be other types than strings, e.g. discriminated unions, partly to avoid name clashes.
  * Global setup/teardown code, useful for clearing database between tests.